 Step 12 – Check Rules and Regulations Option

 18. Rules and Regulations.
-Specify whether or not there are separate rules and regulations for the rental property.
+Specify whether there are separate rules and regulations for the rental property.
 If there are, a sample “Exhibit A – Rules and Regulations” is included at the end of this agreement for your reference.

 Step 13 – Choose the Military Clause Option